-The Elia group intends to develop a meshed offshore grid to ensure that the wind farms in the North Sea are optimally integrated into its onshore grid.
+The Elia group intends to develop an offshore ‘power socket’ to ensure that the wind farms in the North Sea are optimally connected to its onshore grid.

 Read more on this page about:

 To date, all the different wind farms have individual connections to the onshore grid.
 With the creation of a shared connection or ‘power socket’, the wind farms in the North Sea will be connected to a single high-voltage substation that will be installed on an offshore platform, which will, in turn, be connected to the onshore grid.
 The parties involved are currently determining the exact form that the shared connection will take.

 There are various technical, economic and environmental benefits to this solution: it will be more reliable, more economical and more environmentally-friendly to develop a single shared connection than to continue connecting each wind farm individually as we have done to date.

 The shared connection infrastructure will then be hooked up to an international platform using direct-current connections.
 These make it possible to transmit greater quantities of power over longer distances.
 Some of Belgium's neighbouring countries, like the United Kingdom and the Netherlands, are also working to develop grids in their territorial waters in the North Sea.

 Such an international platform would facilitate access to other types of energy, particularly hydropower in Scandinavia.
 These resources could be used in the event of there being insufficient wind on the North Sea, or they could allow storage of wind power in infrastructure provided for that purpose when a surplus of energy is generated.
 This solution would enable Belgian consumers to be supplied with green energy, even when there is no wind!